 So before you apply for registration, make sure that you have all these documents ready at your end.

-What Kind of Companies are Eligible for New Business Registration in India?
+What Kind of Companies is Eligible for New Business Registration in India?

 A. Private Limited Company

 A company that is owned by individuals and does not share its ownership with the public is known as a private limited company.
 You can start one with just two people and extend the number of members to a maximum of 200.
 For example, RIL, TCS, Wipro, ITC, HUL, etc.

 A company whose securities are available in the stock market to trade is known as a public company.
 It can be started with just 7 people.
 For example, SBI, CIL, NTPC, BHEL, GAIL, SAIL, etc.